 All intramural leagues are managed at: www.imleagues.com/ship.
-Participants are required to create a player card for participation and may register a team, or register as a free-agent looking for a team.
-An informational meeting is held prior to the start of each league to share program information with interested individuals.
 League registration dates and guidelines are available in IMLeagues.
-A summary of intramural policies and procedures is found in the Intramural Participant Handbook located on the Department of Recreation website.
+A summary of intramural policies and procedures is found in the Intramural Participant Handbook located in IMLeagues and on the Department of Recreation website.